On the poor man's NGDP targeting regime

 1.11 As long as foreign reserves comfortably cover the original issue of consols and then some, credibility will be fine.
 Any additional issue from then will mean inflows which will require sterilisation in the form of adding to our foreign reserves.

-1.12 The only issue would be a major appreciation of our currency’s value in terms of those currencies held in reserve, such as to make the sterilisation of large and sudden enough buybacks impossible to honour.
+1.12 The only issue would be a major appreciation of our currency’s value in terms of those currencies held in reserve, such as to make the sterilisation of large and sudden enough stock changes impossible to honour.
 Whilst I’m not sure how such an exchange rate zoom would come about given our local yields are credibly fixed, let’s assume so.
 First of all, a nice problem to have.

-1.13 Second of all, even such a cataclysm as above would simply mean that the second bit of the mechanism, the one where we sterilise flows to make sure that expected NGDP growth translates into actual growth, breaks down.
+1.13 Second of all, even such a cataclysm as above would simply mean that the second bit of the mechanism, the one where we sterilise stocks changes to make sure that expected NGDP growth translates into actual growth, breaks down.
 NGDP growth will continue to match our yield, but the base its growing from will be subject to this one random shock.

 1.14 Now, for a proper NGDP regime calque, set pre-determined check point at which the yield can be amended by pre-determined amounts.
 Say, the Monetary Authority (or, better still, Parliament) can change the yield (the price) by no more than ±1% every five to ten years.
 This is done to make sure than the rate evolves in reasonable lockstep with real GDP growth.